 Do Squatters Have to Pay Property Taxes in Michigan?

-In Michigan, squatters are not required to pay property taxes.
+In Michigan, squatters are not required to pay property taxes to claim adverse possession.
 They can live on the property for the entire 15 years required for adverse possession without ever paying taxes, and their adverse possession claim may still be valid.

 However, if a squatter pays property taxes for long enough, they may be entitled to receive a title from the county tax assessor.
 If they do obtain this title, it not only acts as color of title, but it reduces the continuous occupation time from 15 years to 10 years.
 That is, if a squatter can obtain a title from a tax assessor, they must only live on the property for 10 continuous years before making an adverse possession claim.